 Strategy: Find Your Keyword

-9. Find a relevant keyword that’s low competition but highly searched.
+6. Choose a relevant keyword that’s low Competition (under 0.5) but highly searched (Volume).

-10. Sprinkle this keyword naturally within the post, as well as in the URL, title, meta title, and meta description.
+7. Sprinkle this keyword naturally within the post, as well as in the URL, title, meta title and meta description.

 What Is a Meta Title and Description?